leifdenby/dreamoc-stitcher/README.md

 # Dreamoc image stitcher

-This utility facilitates stitching three images together (the intention is these will be the left, center and right-side view of a scene) together form a single image to be shown on the Dreamoc.
+This utility facilitates stitching three images together (the intention is these will be the left, center and right-side view of a scene) together to form a single image to be shown on the Dreamoc.

 ## Installation and usage